jerry9871/CausalLinkSim/README.md

 ## Expected outcomes

-### Must have: SPECIAL RELATIVITY, ELECTROMAGNETISM
+### Must have: SPECIAL RELATIVITY and ELECTROMAGNETISM

 - Electrostatic force is fundamental property of the particle and its chage, and the action quanta are delivered along the causal link.
 - Time dilation and length contraction are emergent properties of the particles and their causal interactions.